USDA-ARS-GBRU/crossword/README.md

 The full manual is available at Wiki page in the tab above.

+#original xwindow implementation of crossword is being moved to a shiny interface and is currently unusable
-### For running using GUI:
+~~### For running using GUI:~~

-            library('crossword')
-            crossword_gui()

-The x-window environment should open and commands can be entered accordingly.
+~~The x-window environment should open and commands can be entered accordingly.~~

 ### For running directly from crossword script: